connext/documentation/docs/developers/xcall-params.md

 These refer to domain IDs that are mapped by Nomad.
 These domain IDs are not equivalent to “chain IDs”.
 See [Nomad Domain IDs](.testing-against-testnet#nomad-domain-ids).

+### agent

+This is the address that is allowed to execute transactions on behalf of `to` on the destination chain.
+Usually this is a relayer's job but the user can specify an address (including themselves) to do it instead.

 ### recovery

 A recovery address on the destination side to send funds to if the execution fails.
 This ensures that funds sent with failed calls are still accessible.

+### forceSlow

+Setting this to true allows users to force the `xcall` through the Nomad slow path (~30 mins) and save on the 0.05% transaction fee levied by routers.
+Note that this only has an effect on fast path transfers since slow path `xcall`s will go through slow path regardless.
+This is simply an option for users who don’t care for speed to optimize on cost.

+### receiveLocal

+Setting this to true allows users to receive the local Nomad-flavored asset instead of the adopted asset on the destination domain.

 ### callback